airinspiration/ereta-blog/_posts/2024-09-07-troubleshooting-iis-authentication.md

 The procedure I follow is:

 1. Open Procmon and let it run for a few seconds
 2. Eliminate process names that - in my criteria - are only noise.
-In my case, this are the processes that I added an exception for
+In my case, these are the processes that I added an exception for

 ![image](https://github.com/user-attachments/assets/89976c70-5e38-4475-a71a-97552ed5e036)